Same-sex civil partnerships & marriages (SSM) in Scotland

 Some provisions of the new law:

 - The bill allows a transgender married individual to stay married when they obtain a Gender Recognition Certificate that recognizes the new gender identity of one of the spouses.
-The similar bill passed into law in 2013 in England and Wales requires them to divorce first.
+The earlier bill passed into law in 2013 in England and Wales required them to divorce their spouse first.

-- The Scottish Government reached an agreement with the UK Parliament to change the UK Equality Act to protect individual Scottish clergy from court actions claiming discrimination if they want to refuse to marry same-sex couples.
+- The Scottish Government reached an agreement with the UK Parliament to change the UK Equality Act to protect individual Scottish clergy from court actions claiming discrimination if they want to continue discriminating against same-sex couples by refusing to marry them.

-- The new law allows Humanists to solemnize secular same-sex marriages, unlike the law for England and Wales.
+- The new law allows scientific Humanists to solemnize secular same-sex marriages.
+The similar law for England and Wales does not allow this.

-- The Church of Scotland, which has the status of the national Church of Scotland, 2 the Catholic Church, and a few small denominatons currently oppose same-sex marriage.
-However, they will be able to opt into solemnizing same-sex marriages in the future if they decide to change their position.
+- The Church of Scotland, which has the status of the national church in Scotland, 2 the Catholic Church, and a few small denominatons currently oppose same-sex marriage.
+However, they will be able to opt into solemnizing same-sex marriages in the future if and when they decide to change their position.

-- Clergy, congregations, and faith groups will be able to freely choose to marry same-sex couples, subject to the rules of their denomination.
+- Clergy, congregations, and faith groups will be able to freely choose to marry same-sex couples, unless this is forbidden by the rules of their denomination/sect/tradition.

-- Religious institutions will be able to freely discriminate against same-sex couples by not allowing them to be married on their premises.
+- All religious institutions will be able to freely discriminate against same-sex couples by not allowing them to be married on their premises.

 - Civil marriages can be solemnized at any location agreeable to the engaged couple, the registrar, and the owner of the property.